inv4fee2020/pli_node_conf/node_backup_restore.md

-# Performing Backup & Restore operations on your Plugin $PLI node
+# Performing Backup & Restore operations on your Plugin ($PLI) node

 This document aims to provide guidance on the usage of the scripts associated with performing manual backup & restore operations.

-_NOTE: There is no **TL:DR** section on this topic given the significance of operations being performed so please take the time to read the documentation_
+_NOTE: There is no **TL;DR** section on this topic given the significance of operations being performed so please take the time to read the documentation_

 This particular document assumes that you have already prepared your new node as per [Setting up a Plugin $PLI node - Steps 1 to 4](node_autosetup.md).